If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Mom’s Question:

-My 10-month-old baby was an exclusively breastfeed baby since birth and we started introducing food when she was 7 months, but she is just not interested in food, not her food anyways, and hates to eat from a spoon.
+My 10-month-old baby was an exclusively breastfeeding baby since birth, and we started introducing food when she was seven months, but she is just not interested in food, not her food anyways, and hates to eat from a spoon.

 I’m extremely worried about her iron levels since she is not getting it from anywhere, but the Dr says breast milk is good and all she needs until a year and not to worry about, but he also offered to do a blood test which I didn’t do.